ppy/osu-wiki/news/2024/2024-07-29-the-followpoint-flaro-the-queen-of-speed.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/10323184">Flaro</a></p>

-There wasn't really a specific reason to it other than that I thought it'd be funny and I was popping off on the notorious Leah Kate farm maps at the time.
+There wasn't really a specific reason to it other than that I thought it'd be funny, and I was popping off on the notorious Leah Kate farm maps at the time.
 Well worth the name change as now I have a 'Leah Kate arc' in my history!

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/11354436" style="background-image: url('/wiki/shared/news/2024-07-29-the-followpoint-flaro-the-queen-of-speed/avatar-Utiba.jpg')"></a>